awaregroup/WindowsAiEdgeLabCV/README.md

 We will need a way to copy files to our device and a Windows PowerShell window from our development PC connected to that device.

 First, we will map the Q: drive to our device so we can access files.

-You'll need the Device IP Address which you can get from the IoT Dashboard by right clicking the name of your device and selecting "Copy IPv4 Address".
+You'll need the Device IP Address.
+To get the IP Address open the IoT Dashboard and select My Devices.
+The name of your device is written on the underside of the case in white.
+Right click on your device and select "Copy IPv4 Address".

 ```
 PS C:\WindowsAiEdgeLabCV> $DeviceIPAddress = "192.168.1.102"